mattledden/checkout-payment-gateway/design.md

 - Better way of testing objects returned by POST requests- need to mock out Guid generation.
 Also, would be better to deserialise the returned object rather than comparing the strings.
 - I could make a wrapper class and interface for `HttpClient` in order to mock it when testing the `BankClient` class.
 - Could revert to using `GetPaymentResponse` and make the fields on there readonly.
-- Could add more unit tests for `PaymentValidator` to cover edge cases
+- Could add more unit tests for `PaymentValidator` to cover edge cases.
+- Could make fields within models private and use getter and setter methods.
+I decided to leave them public for simplicity and to be consistent with the sample code.
+- Could add a method to the controller which returns a list of payments.
+Either the full list or a list based on a set of requested IDs
+- Would be worth authenticating requests plus considering which merchant is making the request and which bank the request is being sent to- could be worth storing payments accordingly